 Then send your discount pet medications card to your email, print it out, or send it to your Apple E-Wallet for extra convenience.
 Then simply present the pet prescription discount card to a participating pharmacy for your discount along with a written prescription from your veterinarian.
 (My vet has no problem writing out a prescription for me to use elsewhere.
 Your vet should be cool with it, too.)

 Fetch My Meds also has a nifty drug pricing tool to help you get pet meds for less.
 My dog, Nellie, only takes dog medication for heartworm, but in the past she’s been given prescription pain meds (Rimadyl) after surgery.
 After using the pricing tool, I learned my vet charged me three times what I could have paid for it at Pet360.com!

 Since it was a one time prescription for a small amount, it wasn’t a big deal.
-But if Nellie was on Rimadyl for arthritis, I’d use my Fetch My Meds pet prescription discount card to save on pet meds and go through Pet360.com to have Nellie’s vet meds mailed directly to me.
-Good to know just in case she has to go on something like that in the future.
+But if Nellie was on Rimadyl for arthritis, I’d use my Fetch My Meds pet prescription discount card to get ped meds for less on a regular basis by going through Pet360.com to have Nellie’s vet meds mailed directly to me.
+Good to know just in case she has to go on medication like that in the future.

 Not convinced?
 Go to the Fetch My Meds website, check out their FAQs, and find the participating pharmacies near you.
 Then use the drug pricing tool to learn how you can get pet meds for less.
 Also, connect with Fetch My Meds on Twitter and Facebook to learn more!